Dave-Gilbert/rgen/README.md

 Special notes are tracked with symbols in the last column.
 These notes can be added to tests or to the root student record.
 A few symbols are built in with various suggested meanings including '!', '\*', '%', and '?'.
-Keeping track of who has made unusual requests, has missed an evaluation, or has made a complaint about a grade can be helpful as the course progresses.
+Keeping track of who has made unusual requests, has missed an evaluation, or has a special accommodation can be helpful as the course progresses.

 From the top level student information view the individual student's detailed records can be viewed.
 This same view will also show the details for any special notes that are relevant to this student.
-This view can also be used to drill down into the individual assignments and review or edit their details.
+This view can also be used to drill down into the individual assignments and review or edit details.

 ![Top Level Info](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_9.png)